dev-rsrimon/dev-rsrimon/README.md

 - I’m looking to collaborate on community
 - I'm looking for help to learn the strategy of developing a better system
 - Ask me about my skillful topic
-- HHow to reach me: through the email raihan sharif.info@gmail.com
+- HHow to reach me: through the email raihansharif.info@gmail.com